hnky/pytorch-workshop/Lab 2 - Setup AML/readme.md

 ## Review

-The setup of your workspace with compute is now completed
+The setup of your workspace with compute is now completed.
+In this lab you have:

 * [ ] Created a resource group
 * [ ] Created an Azure Machine Learning Workspace